mythaxis/mythaxis.github.io/content/issue-40/editorial.md

 …

 …oh, hmm, hello, well, since you’re still here: I'm going to break with untold years of ***Mythaxis*** tradition and engage in a little shameless self-promotion.
 And the reason?
 Well, almost exactly one month ago, I learned that my first dedicated crime short story had been accepted into the forthcoming anthology **Motives Unknown**, featuring twelve stories by authors with a connection to the north of England.

-It's to be released by plucky indie publishers *Dead Ink Books* in May 2025, and you can check out the cover (and maybe even order a copy) [here](https://deadinkbooks.com/product/motives-unknown-a-northern-crime-anthology/).
-I’m sure I won’t be so crass as to review my own work in next year’s crime-fic round up…
+It's to be released by plucky indie publishers *Dead Ink Books* in May 2025, and you can check out the cover (and maybe even order a copy) *[here](https://deadinkbooks.com/product/motives-unknown-a-northern-crime-anthology/)*.
+I’m sure I wouldn’t be so crass as to review my own work in next year’s crime-fic round up…

 …well, *reasonably* sure.